Ngai jong: Background

-When proposed cabinets ngai jong, all members stand together and shout slogans, their full address, polling dates or sing songs to promote themselves.
+When proposed cabinets ngai jong, all members stand together and shout slogans, their full title (known as 'full address"), polling dates or sing songs to promote themselves.
 They also wear eye-catching costumes in order to stand out from other cabinets.
 A rule is that students can use only their own voice and body parts – microphones, drums, or loudspeakers are not allowed.